* China to cut tariffs on consumer product imports

 "The Ministry of Commerce and other departments will further improve and refine policies, and work to create an environment that is fair, law-based, international and simplified business environment, to promote the healthy and stable development of foreign trade," said Wang.

-Details were not provided on what kind of products would be effected.
+Details were not provided on what kind of products would be affected.

 Trump on Wednesday called the U.S. trade deficit with China "embarrassing" and "horrible" ahead of a trip to Asia starting Friday that includes visits to five countries, including China.

-The commerce ministry also said on Thursday China's trade with countries involved in its "Belt and Road" initiative rose 15 percent in the first nine months of the year from a year earlier to $785.9 billion, reflecting the effectiveness of the ambitious trade initiative.
+The commerce ministry also said that China's trade with countries involved in its "Belt and Road" initiative rose 15 percent in the first nine months of the year from a year earlier to $785.9 billion, reflecting the effectiveness of the ambitious trade initiative.

 First mentioned during a speech President Xi Jinping gave to university students in Kazakhstan in 2013, the initiative is a vehicle for China to take a greater role on the international stage by funding and building global transport and trade links in more than 60 countries.

 Direct investment from Chinese firms in "Belt and Road" countries totalled $9.6 billion in January-September, the ministry said.
-That was down 13.8 percent from the same period a year earlier, a Reuters calculation based on commerce ministry data showed.
+That was down 13.8 percent from the same period a year earlier, a Reuters calculation based on government data showed.

-China's non-financial outbound direct investment (ODI) plummeted 41.9 percent in the period from a year earlier to $78.03 billion, as tight capital flow controls continued to bite.
-(Reporting by Yawen Chen and Beijing Monitoring Desk; Writing by Elias Glenn; Editing by Kim Coghill and Gopakumar Warrier)
+China's non-financial outbound direct investment plummeted 41.9 percent in the period from a year earlier to $78.03 billion, as tight capital flow controls continued to bite.
+(Reporting by Yawen Chen, Ben Blanchard and Beijing Monitoring Desk, additional reporting by Joyce Zhou; Writing by Elias Glenn and Christian Shepherd; Editing by Kim Coghill and Gopakumar Warrier)